 Art is not decoration but explanation.
 Art is a business, a highly absurd business.

-Hypernormality applies in times of [before | as an indicator of] a change of system [s].
+Hypernormality applies in times of [before a | as an indicator of a] system change[s].

 Jens H. Westermann